11 Ways Sanford, NC Makes The Holiday Season Bright

 A Christmas Carol

-Temple Theatre’s own original musical adaptation is back by popular demand.
-Join Scrooge, Bob Cratchit, Tiny Tim and a host of colorful characters for a remarkable holiday production of the beloved Charles Dickens classic.
-Embrace the spirit of the season wrapped in wonder, holiday magic and your favorite yuletide melodies presented live onstage.
-In our humble opinion, the holidays just aren’t the holidays without A Christmas Carol.
+Don’t miss Temple Theatre’s adaptation of this holiday classic.
+Join Scrooge, Bob Cratchit, Tiny Tim and a host of colorful characters for a remarkable holiday production of the Charles Dickens classic.
+The spirit of the season is wrapped in your favorite yuletide melodies and tied with all the holiday magic and wonder of your childhood reminding us all to honor Christmas in our hearts and try to keep it all the year round.

 Santa Train & Tree Lighting